 The guidance also links to the NHS’ Every Mind Matters, a page aiming to give advice on mental health issues such as anxiety and stress, as well as directions to NHS services.

-Despite wait times continuing to be long, and increasing burden on the service as a whole, there has been a dip in the number of requests for appointments and referrals.
+Despite waiting times continuing to be long, and increasing burden on the service as a whole, there has been a dip in the number of requests for appointments and referrals.
 Therefore, the NHS has launched the “Help Us Help you” campaign in order to combat this, which seeks to encourage people with issues such as depression and anxiety to seek treatment.